-- (b) If any person has willfully failed to pay a lawfully imposed fine within the time authorized by the court or to pay a fine pursuant to subdivision (a) of Section 42003, the magistrate or clerk of the court may give notice of the fact to the department for any violation, except violations not required to be reported pursuant to paragraphs (1), (2), (3), (6), and (7) of subdivision (b) of Section 1803.
-If thereafter the fine is fully paid, an agreement is signed to pay the fine or bail in installments, or community service is performed pursuant to Section 1209.5 of the Penal Code, the magistrate or clerk of the court shall issue and file with the department a certificate showing that the fine has been paid or satisfied pursuant to Section 1209.5 of the Penal Code, or an agreement has been signed, and request that the license hold be lifted.
-The court shall not require the payment of bail before a person may request the court to vacate a civil assessment imposed under Section 1214.1.
-The court shall issue a certificate to the department to lift the hold on a driver's license if the person satisfies the order of the court. - (c) (1) Notwithstanding subdivisions (a) and (b), the court may notify the department of the total amount of bail, fines, assessments, and fees authorized or required by this code, including Section 40508.5, which are unpaid by any person. - (2) Once a court has established the amount of bail, fines, assessments, and fees, and notified the department, the court shall not further enhance or modify that amount. - (3) This subdivision applies only to violations of this code that do not require a mandatory court appearance, are not contested by the defendant, and do not require proof of correction certified by the court. - (d) With respect to a violation of this code, this section is applicable to any court which has not elected to be subject to the notice requirements of subdivision (b) of Section 40509.5.
+(b) If any person has willfully failed to pay a lawfully imposed fine within the time authorized by the court or to pay a fine pursuant to subdivision (a) of Section 42003, the magistrate or clerk of the court may give notice of the fact to the department for any violation, except violations not required to be reported pursuant SB 366 -14-

+to paragraphs (1), (2), (3), (6), and (7) of subdivision (b) of Section 1803.
+If thereafter (1) the fine is fully paid, (2) an agreement is signed to pay the fine or-bail fee in installments, or-community service isperformed (3) an agreement is signed to perform community service pursuant to Section 1209.5 of the Penal Code, the magistrate or clerk of the court shall issue and file with the department a certificate showing that the fine has been paid or satisfied pursuant to Section 1209.5 of the Penal Code, or an agreement has been signed, and request that the license hold be lifted.
+The court shall not require the payment of bail before a, the fine, or a civil assessment before the person may request the court to vacate a civil assessment imposed under Section 1214.1.
+The court shall issue a certificate to the department to lift the hold on a driver's license if the person satisfies the order of the court.

+- (c) (1) Notwithstanding subdivisions (a) and (b), the court may notify the department of the total amount of bail, fines, assessments, and fees authorized or required by this code, including Section 40508.5, which are unpaid by any person. - (2) Once a court has established the amount of bail, fines, assessments, and fees, and notified the department, the court shall not further enhance or modify that amount. - (3) This subdivision applies only to violations of this code that do not require a mandatory court appearance, are not contested by the defendant, and do not require proof of correction certified by the court. - (d) With respect to a violation of this code, this section is applicable to any court which has not elected to be subject to the notice requirements of subdivision (b) of Section 40509.5. - (e) Any violation subject to Section 40001, which is the responsibility of the owner of the vehicle, shall not be reported under this section.